magnesj/ResInsight/docs/Intersections.md

 - To finish adding points, click the button **Stop picking points** in the **Property Editor**.
 - The background color of the point list is then set to white.

+The points in the list can be deleted and edited using the keyboard.
+To append more points by clicking in the 3D view, push the button **Start picking points** again.

+The points in the list can be copied to clipboard using **CTRL-C** when keyboard focus is inside the point list.
+A new list of points can be pasted into the point list by using **CTRL-V**.

 When two points are picked, a plane between the points will appear in the 3D view, with a 90 degrees **Dip**, and the **Azimuth** angle calculated from the two points.
 The two angles can be edited in the **Property Editor** of the intersection, and is defined by the following:
 - **Dip** is the angle between the horizontal plane and down.
 - **Azimuth** is the angle between North and the plane.
 Changing the azimuth will rotate the plane about the first point picked in the 3D view.